 Stryker Hip Replacement Recall & Litigation

-Di Pietro Partners, LLP is investigating injuries associated with defective Stryker hip replacement implants.
+Di Pietro Partners is investigating injuries associated with defective Stryker hip replacement implants.
 Injuries include individuals suffering from metallosis (metal poisoning), prolonged pain, disability, and other serious complications.
 Originally, settlements on these claims were expected to total over $1.4 billion and this number could be much greater since an agreement in 2016 extended the scope of these lawsuits.
 As a result, patients suffering from complications after receiving a Stryker hip implant, may be eligible to receive compensation from the device manufacturer.
 It’s important to note, there’s a statute of limitation on these cases; thus, it’s imperative to seek legal and medical advice as soon as possible.

 Our law firm works with board certified physicians. and has a team of dedicated lawyers pursuing injury claims against metal hip replacement manufactures anywhere in the United States.
 We’re dedicated to helping clients receive compensation for their life-altering injuries.
 Therefore, if you, or a loved one were affected by a defective Stryker hip replacement, contact us for a free and confidential consultation today.